soi-20/brains/_pages/quotes.md

 # Life

+I like wild animals, because they hunt, they fight, they are eager to predate and survive.

+---

 “The largest illusion is the illusion of meaning that anything actually matters”.
 We’re all going to die, and everything will turn to dust. - **Naval**

 ---